Sub-nm2 ferroelectric domains via charged 180 degree walls in ZrO2: Supporting Information

-After electrical characterization and removing top electrodes via wet- etch, Grazing incidence x-ray diffraction (GIXRD) curve was obtained for devices with 10 nm ferroelectric ZrO\textsubscript{2} layer, which is shown in extended data fig.1.
+After electrical characterization and removing top electrodes via wet- etch, Grazing incidence x-ray diffraction (GIXRD) curve was obtained for devices with 10 nm ferroelectric ZrO\textsubscript{2} layer, which is shown in Figure S2.
 It confirms strong crystallinity and the presence of dominant orthorhombic ferroelectric phase in the film.